sciensoft/hateoas/README.md

 ### Roadmap

-- Add support to extending link generation.
+- Add support for extending link generation.
 - Add support to bypass model link generation.
 - Add support to .NET Authorization.
 - Add support to Content Negotiation type in the read-model.

 ## Contributions

-Before start contributing, check our [CONTRIBUTING] guideline out, also, before doing a major change, have a look to the existing Issues and Pull Requests, one of them may be tackling the same thing.
+Before start contributing, check our [CONTRIBUTING] guideline out, also, before doing any significant change, have a look to the existing Issues and Pull Requests, one of them may be tackling the same thing.

 ## Issues